Planet-sized computers dominate the Local Group; humanity's descendants are a Type 3 civilisation on the Kardashev scale

-The Sun's orbit is roughly elliptical, with perturbations due to the galactic spiral arms and non-uniform mass distributions.
+The Sun's orbit is slightly elliptical, with perturbations due to the galactic spiral arms and non-uniform mass distributions.
 In addition, the Sun oscillates up and down relative to the galactic plane, around 2.7 times per orbit.

 The Sun's passage through the higher density spiral arms has coincided with mass extinctions on Earth, due to increased impact events.

 The orbital speed of the Solar System around the centre of the Galaxy is approximately 251 km/s.

 A supercontinent is forming on Earth

 The next Pangea – Pangea Ultima – is forming, with all of the major continents moving back together, surrounding a small ocean basin.

-Our Sun is becoming noticeably hotter and brighter, raising global temperatures by several degrees.
+Our Sun is becoming noticeably hotter and brighter, raising global temperatures.
 Much of Earth is now covered by deserts.